Spinach and Ricotta Cannelloni – An Easy Dinner Idea

 Spices: salt, ground pepper, ground nutmeg

-How you make Spinach and Ricotta Cannelloni:
+How to make Cannelloni:

 First, make a test with the tubes, see how they fill the tray you will use and how many pieces you need in total.
-Of a 250g box that contained 27 tubes, I used 26 that fitted my tray perfectly.
+Of a 250g box that contained 27 tubes, I used 26 that fitted my 25X36 cm tray perfectly.

 Preheat the oven to maximum 190°C/fan 170°C/gas 5.

-Dry and cool the spinach under cold water to stop it from boiling and preserve the vivid green colour.
+Cool the spinach under cold water to stop it from boiling and preserve the vivid green colour.

 Place the tubes in the baking tray as you fill them.
 If you have any spare paste, spread it on top, then spread the entire quantity of tomato puree over it.
 Lastly, pour the glass of wine on the sides; together with the tomato puree, it will soak the pasta tubes during cooking.